Navigating the Online Update website

 When completing a course submission for a previously approved course, I noticed that some of the sections of the online form are pre-populated.
 Can I make changes to these sections?

-Our system will automatically pre-populate some of the fields in the new course online form for previously approved courses with information from the original submission.
+Our system will automatically pre-populate some of the fields in the new course submission form for previously approved courses with information from the original submission.
 Some sections of the form will be grayed out and un-editable.
 These sections include the course title, honors status, subject area, course category and unit value (or length) of the course.
 Other portions of the form, such as the transcript abbreviations, grade levels and brief course description, may also pre-populated with content from the original course submission; however, these sections can be changed to reflect information relevant to your school.

 How can a district reinstate a course to the district “a-g” course list?